jeffnian88/golang-marker-clusterer/README.md

-Marker Clusterer – A Google Maps Golang API utility library
+Marker Clusterer – Golang version
 ==============

 A Google Maps Golang API v3 library to create and manage per-zoom-level clusters for large amounts of markers.